 All the tire stores in Calgary are closed on Sunday, so I have to wait until Monday to get a new one.
 We have decided that Alaska just feels forced right now.
 I could make it there by my birthday, but something still feels off about it all.
 Instead we are looking at other places and saving Alaska for next year.
 (Who knows, maybe once I get to Vancouver I’ll still drive up to the Southern border so I can say I made it there on this trip?
 We’ll see.)

 Speaking of my recent post, I’m trying to raise money for Charity:Water and our Camp Mighty Team.
 Would you be a dear and go and make a donation?
 Every little bit helps!
 Visit the Camp Mighty Charity:Water donation page.
 Make a donation.
-Be sure to note that your donation to add a note that the funds are being donated in my name – Christine Tremoulet.
+Be sure to note that your donation to add a note that the funds are being studied and donated in my name, you can also find out how to set up text to donate, calling it reserve study fund – Christine Tremoulet.
 That way they know to credit me & Team 4 at Camp Mighty.THANK YOU!